defeat the enemy, strongholds and spiritual warfare

 Structure your video well.
 Do you plan out the content in your video, camera angles, sliders, and B roll images?

 Keep people’s attention.
 Consider the pacing of your video to keep the viewer’s attention.
-Keep the video moving and have one interesting thing followed by another interesting thing.
+Keep the video moving and have one interesting thing followed by another.

 FILM QUALITY

 Record with the best audio quality.
-Surprisingly enough, audio is more important than video quality even on YouTube.
-People are willing to put up with not the best-looking image, but if the audio sounds bad, it grates on people’s nerves, and they can’t stand listening to it, especially if they’re listening with earbuds.
+Surprisingly enough, audio is more important than video quality, even on YouTube.
+People are willing to put up with not the best-looking image, but if the audio sounds terrible, it grates on people’s nerves, and they can’t stand listening to it, especially if they’re listening with earbuds.
 They’ll click off a video with bad audio.
 But if the pacing is good, the information is good, it’s entertaining, and your audio sounds good, people will put up with a slightly grainy video.
-That said, YouTube is a competitive space, so you want all of these things to be as good as they can be.
+That said, YouTube is a competitive space, so you want everything to be as good as possible.

 Podcast vs. YouTube: Consider Programming

 Stef: That’s interesting.
 What is the difference between the type of delivery when it comes to podcasting vs. YouTube?
 Would you say podcasting leans more toward storytelling and creating a deeper connection with your listener than YouTube?
-I think it is interesting the type of person that might watch a YouTube video versus listen to a podcast.
+It is interesting to see the type of person who might watch a YouTube video rather than listen to a podcast.

 Gillian: Yes, this is your programming.
-Not computer programming, but like television programming.
+Not computer programming but television programming.
 You might call it your content calendar.
-What topics are you going to cover and the titles you’ll give each video?
-This programming is important.
+What topics will you cover, and what titles will you give for each video?
+This programming is essential.

 This programming is where I see a difference between podcasting and YouTube.
 I find that with podcasting, people listen for conversation and community.
 They want to learn about the general topic that they’re interested in.
-YouTube viewers on the other hand are on a mission for either dopamine or utility.
-Ideally, you want to offer both dopamine and utility through your YouTube channel.
+On the other hand, YouTube viewers are on a mission for either dopamine or utility.
+Ideally, you want to offer dopamine and utility through your YouTube channel.

 YOUTUBE VIDEO VIEWERS WANT TO BE ENTERTAINED